MOQ Meaning: What It Is and How to Easily Calculate It

-What does MOQ mean?
+What Does MOQ Mean?

-Minimum Order Quantity (MOQ) is the smallest number of units a supplier is willing to sell in a single order.
+• Minimum Order Quantity (MOQ) is the smallest number of units a supplier is willing to sell in a single order.
 It ensures that production, storage, and shipping are economically viable for the supplier.

 For businesses purchasing goods, MOQ can be challenging — especially for smaller companies that may not need large quantities.
 However, it plays a key role in supply chains by helping to control costs and improve efficiency.

-Why do suppliers set an MOQ?
+Why Do Suppliers Set an MOQ?

 Suppliers establish a Minimum Order Quantity (MOQ) for several key reasons that directly impact their profitability, operational efficiency, and long-term sustainability.